StasonJatham/aws_cloud_certs/README.md

 What is the firststep in getting started with AWS Lambda?
 - upload your code

+Which of the following best describes Amazon CloudFront
+- Speeds up the delivery of content to viewers across the globe

 #### Application Load Balancer
 - abillity to enable additional routing services